AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/component-basics.md

 Review the required tooling and instructions for setting up a [local development environment](overview.md#local-dev-environment).

+The IDE used in the videos is [Visual Studio Code](https://code.visualstudio.com/) and the [VSCode AEM Sync](https://marketplace.visualstudio.com/items?itemName=yamato-ltd.vscode-aem-sync) plugin.

 ## Objective {#objective}

 1. Learn the role of HTL templates and Sling Models to dynamically render HTML.